 To meet its responsibility for reliable financial information, management depends on the bank's accounting and internal control systems, which have been designed to provide reasonable, but not absolute, assurance that assets are safeguarded and transactions are properly authorized and recorded.
 The systems have been designed to recognize that the cost of controls must be related to the benefits derived.
 To monitor compliance, the internal audit staff of the Farm Credit Bank of Texas audits the accounting records, reviews accounting systems and internal controls, and recommends improvements as appropriate.
-The financial statements are audited by PricewaterhouseCoopers LLP (PwC), independent auditors, who also conduct a review of internal accounting controls to establish a basis for reliance thereon in determining the nature, extent and timing of the audit tests applied in the examination of the financial statements.
-In addition, the bank is examined annually by the Farm Credit Administration.
+The financial statements are audited by PricewaterhouseCoopers LLP (PwC), independent auditors.
+In addition, our independent auditors have audited our internal accounting controls as of December 31, 2017 to establish a basis for reliance thereon in determining the nature, extent and timing of the audit tests applied in the examination of the financial statements.
+In addition, the bank is examined by the Farm Credit Administration.

-In the opinion of management, the financial statements are true and correct and fairly state the financial position of the Farm Credit Bank of Texas at December 31, 2016, 2015 and 2014.
+In the opinion of management, the financial statements are true and correct and fairly state the financial position of the Farm Credit Bank of Texas at December 31, 2017, 2016 and 2015.
 The independent auditors have direct access to the audit committee, which is composed solely of directors who are not officers or employees of the bank.

-The undersigned certify that we have reviewed the December 31, 2016, annual report of the Farm Credit Bank of Texas, that the report has been prepared in accordance with all applicable statutory or regulatory requirements, and that the information included herein is true, accurate and complete to the best of our knowledge and belief.
+The undersigned certify that we have reviewed the December 31, 2017, annual report of the Farm Credit Bank of Texas, that the report has been prepared in accordance with all applicable statutory or regulatory requirements, and that the information included herein is true, accurate and complete to the best of our knowledge and belief.

-James F. Dodson Chairman of the Board Larry R. Doyle Chief Executive Officer
+James F. Dodson Chairman of the Board

+Larry R. Doyle Chief Executive Officer